Highlighting 10 cute towns near San Francisco (ideal for a weekend getaway from the city!)

 6. Santa Cruz

-Santa Cruz is under a 1.5-hour drive from San Francisco.
+Santa Cruz is a small coastal town near San Francisco.
+It’s under a 1.5-hour drive from the city.
 It is a great option for families visiting San Francisco because it’s famous for its long wharf that stretches into Monterey Bay and its boardwalk, which is home to vintage rides like the Giant Dipper roller coaster (the longest of its kind in the United States).
 It has been attracting tourists for decades, and although the wharf and boardwalk area is filled with out-of-towners on the daily, downtown Santa Cruz is bohemian, quirky, and filled with great one-of-a-kind stores.

 Did you know – Santa Cruz Boardwalk is often referred to as the ‘Coney Island of the West’.